German1127/holbertonschool-cyber_security/scripting_cyber/0x00-ruby_scripting/README.md

-**0. Hello World with Function**  Write a Ruby script that prints “Hello, Holberton! from Ruby!” using a function that accepts one argument String and print Hello, Holberton! from <str>.
+<strong>0.
+Hello World with Function</strong><br>
+Write a Ruby script that prints “Hello, Holberton! from Ruby!” using a function that accepts one argument String and print Hello, Holberton! from <str>.

     Function prototype: say_hello(str)